tanchu-git/synapse-nyc-taxi/README.md

 ### More discovery can be found in the [discovery folder](https://github.com/tanchu-git/synapse_nyc_taxi/tree/main/discovery).

 ## Data Virtualization
 Serverless SQL pool has no local storage, only metadata objects are stored in databases.
-Creating a logical data warehouse, allows me to combine data from multiple sources and save query results for downstream use, without having to load the data from ETL pipelines.
-Since the raw dataset is already present in my blob container, ```CREATE EXTERNAL TABLE``` clause will be used to create the *bronze* tables.
+Creating a logical data warehouse, allows me to combine data from multiple sources and save query results for downstream use without having to load data from ETL pipelines.
+The raw dataset is already present in my blob container, ```CREATE EXTERNAL TABLE``` clause will be used to create the *bronze* tables.
 External tables points to data located in a data lake.

 First I create my logical data warehouse as database ```nyc_taxi_ldw``` with three schemas - ```bronze```, ```silver``` and ```gold```.
 Next is my external data source object ```nyc_taxi_ext_source``` and external file format objects  ```csv_file_format```, ```tsv_file_format```, ```parquet_file_format``` and ```delta_file_format```.